ydengxue/Bootloader-STM32F40x-UART/README.md

 The code is compiled by Keil ARM-MDK V4.6.

-If you are interested in the code of gcc version, please send me email at dengxue.yan@wustl.edu
+If you are interested in the code of gcc version or the bootloader of TMS320C674x series and Blackfin series, please send me email at dengxue.yan@wustl.edu